Kotlin/dataframe/docs/StardustDocs/topics/read.md

 C100
 ```

-You will get a column of Serializable instead (common parent for Double & String)
+You will get column of Serializable instead (common parent for Double & String)

 You can fix it using convert: